Table Of Contents

 - Branched Divergent pathway – is one such where an intermediate can enter several linear pathways to different end products.
 Biosynthesis of purines and of some amino acids are examples of divergent pathways.
 A certain amount of regulation happens at this point.
 Branched Convergent as in several precursors which can give rise to a common intermediate.
 The conversion of various carbohydrates into the glycolytic pathway would be an example of convergent pathways.

 - Cyclic Pathway forms a closed loop.
-In the Citric acid cycle an acetyl group is oxidised via reaction that regenerates the intermediates in the cycle is a pathway resulting in some intermediates acting in a catalytic fashion.
+In the Citric acid cycle, an acetyl group is oxidised via a reaction that regenerates the intermediates in the cycle is a pathway resulting in some intermediates acting in a catalytic fashion.
 The Tricarboxylic Acid Cycle is an example of a cyclic pathway.

 - Spiral pathway- The same set of enzymes catalyze a progressive lengthening of an acetyl chain.

 Being multistep, these pathways allow regulation mechanisms to activate one pathway while inhibiting another.
-The regulation of the metabolites is necessary depending on the needs of the cell and the availability of the substrate.
-The end product of a pathway can be used immediately, can be used to initiate another metabolic pathway or it may be stored for use later.
+The regulation of the metabolites is necessary and it depends on the requirement of cell and substrate availability.
+The end product is used immediately, can initiate another metabolic pathway or it may be stored for later use.